Geography

 The climate of Japan and how it influences sport and tourism.

-Tectonics in Japan including tsunami.
-Types of plate and disaster management.
+Tectonics in Japan including tsunamis, types of plate boundaries and disaster management.

-Mangroves – barrier to erosion and increases tourism.
+Mangroves – barrier to erosion and tourist attraction.

 Tourism at the coast – The Palm focus.

-Fieldwork skills – combine physical/human question and tourism – Fieldtrip to the View on the Palm.
+Fieldwork skills – fieldtrip to The View at the Palm.

-TNC Takeover What are Tech Giants and how do they operate globally?8 lessons Reflective
+What are Tech Giants and how do they operate globally?

 McDonald’s: How powerful are McDonalds?